flyingcircusio/gocept.testdb/src/gocept/testdb/README.txt

 ...     schema_path=schema, db_template='templatetest')

-Now with the template available, the schema is not used anymore to create the database (its created from the template):
+Now with the template available, the schema is not used anymore to create the database (it's created from the template):

 >>> db2 = gocept.testdb.PostgreSQL(
 ...     schema_path='', db_template='templatetest')